marvinoka4/wp-helium-fdn/README.md

 - **1.0.0** (April 2025):
   - Initial release with Foundation CSS, SCSS/Gulp, block pattern/style, translations, and local font support.

+- **1.0.1** (May 2025):
+  - Fixed off-canvas menu click functionality while maintaining keyboard support.
+  - Added underlined links in content areas for accessibility.
+  - Enhanced skip link styling and functionality.
+  - Added focus indicators for navigation, forms, and buttons.
+  - Updated readme.txt with licenses for all third-party resources, including custom SVGs.
+  - Confirmed all theme functions, classes, and hooks are prefixed.

 ## Helium-Fdn Pro

 A premium version with advanced features (e.g., additional block patterns, Customiser options) is in development.
 Join the mailing list at `https://marvinoka4.com` for updates.